govaerelab/OG_MB-MASLD-LIVER-2025/README.md

 # Additional Data

 # Raw Data Download
-The scRNA datasets are available from the corresponding authors on request.
+The scRNA datasets are available from the European Genome Archive (EGA) under accession number EGAS50000000768.

-The metadata can be extracted from the supplementary dataset
+The metadata can be extracted from the corresponding authors on request.